Fault Tolerance

 }

-Checkpointing the server
+Checkpointing the Server

-• completed clients and the unfinished clients
+• Completed and unfinished clients.

-• statistics fields (for Sensitivity Analyses)
+• Statistical fields (for Sensitivity Analysis).

-• buffer (reservoir) object (for Deep Learning studies)
+• Buffer (reservoir) object (for Deep Learning studies).

 {